DLR-SC/corpus-annotation-graph-builder/README.md

 ### Graph Creators - **`cag.graph_framework.components`**
 A simple example can be found in [the examples folder](examples/graph_creation_example.py).
-The basic idea is to extend the `GraphCreatorBase` where you can access all the relevant helpers methods and which will, upon instantion, create your defined graph (including all relevant collections and edges - these have to be specified though):
+The basic idea is to extend the `GraphCreatorBase` where you can access all the relevant helpers methods and which will, upon instantion, create your defined graph (including all relevant collections and edges - you have to include each collection to create in at leat one edge definition):

 ```python
 import cag.utils as utils